theapplicationlab/theapplicationlab/content/why-we-started/_index.md

 ---
-title: "About Application Lab"
+title: "About The Application Lab"
-description: "Learn about Application Lab: our mission, community, mentorship, and how our founders sparked this collaborative hub for university application support."
+description: "Learn about The Application Lab: our mission, community, mentorship, and how our founders sparked this collaborative hub for university application support."

 ---